ATelichan/reserves/README.md

 Start times and durations resources can be specified.
 If you try to make a reservation when a resource is not available, or is not within the available hours, the interface will not accept the reservation and explains why – e.g., “reservation outside of resource time range.”

-Each reservation displays the user, resource name, reservation time and duration.
+As can be seen, each reservation displays the user, resource name, reservation time and duration.
 The resource name is linked to the resource page, and the user is linked to a page that shows all the reservations and resources for a user.

 Existing reservations can be deleted by the user who made the reservation.